Golden Age of Argentine cinema: 1933–1939: Tango and working-class culture

 Musical numbers in Los tres berretines (1933) (left) and El alma del bandoneón (1935) (right).
 The early films of classical Argentine cinema were aimed at the porteño working classes, incorporating the popular tango music as one of its main attractions.

-Generally speaking, the Argentine cinema of the 1930s was characterized by a deliberate effort to portray the working classes, which, in turn, emerged as its main consumers.
-The first Argentine sound cinema was strongly linked to the theater, which was reflected in their staging and acting style.
+The Argentine cinema of the 1930s was characterized by a deliberate effort to portray the working classes, which, in turn, emerged as its main consumers.

+The first Argentine sound films were strongly linked to theatrical performances, which was reflected in their staging and acting style.
 As noted by Karush: "Domestic filmmakers benefited from the long tradition of popular theater in Argentina, particularly the short comic plays known as sainetes; by providing comparable entertainment at a lower admission price, they could capture an already existing audience."
-In early classical films like ¡Tango!, Radio bar or Por buen camino, the "actors speak, move and gesticulate as if they were on a theatrical stage.
+In early classical films like ¡Tango!
+(1933), Radio bar (1936) and Por buen camino (1935), the "actors speak, move and gesticulate as if they were on a theatrical stage.
 The camera was limited to capturing those gestures and attitudes (which today seem excessive or exaggerated), often in fixed general shots, so that the actors could move without risk of going out of frame."
 Some critics, such as Domingo Di Núbila, identified these "narrative weaknesses" in terms of "backwardness" in relation to the cinema of other countries.
-On the other hand, writer Mario Berard suggests that it was actually a moment of "creative freedom", in which filmmakers "made use of the impunity of the 'no one knows' to freely appropriate the resources of the new medium.
+On the other hand, writer Mario Berardi suggests that it was actually a moment of "creative freedom", in which filmmakers "made use of the impunity of the 'no one knows' to freely appropriate the resources of the new medium.
 On the contrary, in the 40s and 50s, filmmakers submitted to the canons of the industry, giving rise to a homogeneous and strongly structured mode of representation."
 According to Ricardo García Oliveri, the directors of the early sound period "have in common the intuition, the enthusiasm and the sense of the popular.
 These directors generally come from the middle class and they all coincide, at this stage, in a naive cinema, considered ordinary by the upper classes and hardly costumbrist by the aesthetes, but with virtues that are not harmed by its eminently local content."

-Alicia Vignoli in Soffici and Amadori's Puerto Nuevo (1936).
+Alicia Vignoli in Soffici and Amadori's Puerto Nuevo (1936), a tango melodrama set in a villa miseria (i.e., shanty town or slum) at the port of Buenos Aires.